spo587/gcdata_project/CodeBook.md

 4. Two functions to take the actual data and return a tidy data frame:

-prepareTestAndTrainDataAndMerge() : no inputs, just outputs the merged data from the training set and test set, with the label columns from the y_test and y_train and subject_test and subject_train files added, but without any columns or labels renamed
+prepareTestAndTrainDataAndMerge() : no inputs, just outputs the merged data from the training set and test set, with the label columns from the y_test and y_train and subject_test and subject_train files added, but without any columns or labels renamed.

 makeTidyAndLabeledDataFrame() : uses all of the above functions to perform step 4 of the assignment in one step, returns a data frame with only the relevant variables, relabeled, and with the activities renamed as well.

-Using the above function, we have a variable that stores the tidy data frame:
+Using the above function, we have a variable that stores the tidy data frame.
+It takes all the rows of the training data and test data (so 7352 + 2947 = 10229 rows) and 68 columns, one for the activity, one for subject, and the 66 mean and standard deviation variables.

 tidyDFextractedRenamed <- makeTidyAndLabeledDataFrame()